University of Rochester YellowJackets

 The University of Rochester YellowJackets (YellowJackets) are an all-male collegiate a cappella group based in Rochester, New York.
 As the University of Rochester's oldest a cappella group, The YellowJackets frequently perform for campus functions in addition to their performance schedule around Rochester and the northeastern part of the United States.
 The group's members are students from the University's River Campus and Eastman School of Music.
 On September 19, 2011 the group made their national primetime television debut to an audience of 5.3 million viewers as contestants on Season 3 of NBC's "The Sing-Off", ultimately finishing in 7th place (out of 16 finalist groups.)
-The group celebrated their 60th anniversary in October 2016 during the University of Rochester's annual Meliora Weekend celebration.
+The group celebrated their 60th anniversary in October 2016 during the University of Rochester's annual Meliora Weekend celebration, with plans for a 70th anniversary during Meliora Weekend in 2026.

 History

 The YellowJackets were founded in 1956 by Dr. Ward Woodbury, Jr., Director of Music for the University's River Campus, as a subset of the Men's Glee Club on campus.
 Performing for the first time at the Commencement ceremonies in May 1956, the group began to establish itself on campus.
 The initial members of the YellowJackets were also members of the Glee Club, and the group sang their tunes to piano accompaniment.

 Continuing in this style through the 1970s, in 1981 the group began moving away from the use of piano and into the style of a cappella music.
 In the late 1980s the group introduced vocal percussion into their music and it has remained a key part of the signature YellowJacket sound to this day.
 Throughout the years the YellowJackets have strived for a professional and polished sound that audiences will remember long after they hear the group in concert.